Placement testing is used to place students into appropriate course levels and determine students' course schedule.

 Visit Testing Services for additional information.

-All undergraduate students who studied a language for more than 1 year in high school are required to take a placement exam prior to registering for language courses in that same language.
+All undergraduate students who studied a language for more than 1 year in high school are required to take a placement exam prior to registering for a course in the respective language.
 Modern language placement exams are required for Spanish, French and German.

-Modern language placement exams will be scheduled at the beginning of each term.
+Modern language placement exams are scheduled at the beginning of each term.
 Students whose placement score indicates they have met a particular level of language proficiency will not be allowed to enroll in that level of the language.
-Students placing out of a required level of a language will be given the option to take the CLEP exam to earn the language credits (fees apply), or to have the language credits replaced with arts and sciences electives.
+Students placing out of a required level of a language will be given the option to apply for the Departmental Challenge Examination to earn the language credits (fees apply), or to have the language credits replaced with an arts and sciences elective course.

 For additional information, visit Testing Services.

-Students admitted into the ESL program are required to complete the Levels of English Proficiency (LOEP) test to assess their English language proficiency prior to registering for courses in their intended program of study.
+Students admitted into the ESL Program are required to complete the Levels of English Proficiency (LOEP) Test to assess their English-language proficiency.
 This test includes 3 sections: reading, language usage and sentence meaning.
-LOEP tests will be scheduled at the beginning of each term, and are administered via the ACCUPLACER computer-based placement testing system.
+LOEP tests are scheduled at the beginning of each term and administered via the ACCUPLACER computer-based placement testing system.